elimelt/notes/designing-data-intensive-applications/ch3-storage-and-retrieval.md

 ### Hash Indexes

 Map keys to offsets in the data file.
 This is fast for equality queries, but not for range queries.
-Store log-structured key-value data like above in binary format, and use a hash index to find the offset of the key in the data file. **Delete** by marking the key as deleted in the data file (sometimes with a "tombstone"), and periodically reindexing the data file to remove the deleted keys.
+Store log-structured key-value data like above in binary format, and use a hash index to find the offset of the key in the data file. **Delete** by marking the key as deleted in the data file (sometimes with a "tombstone"), and periodically reindex the data file to remove the deleted keys.

 For **crash recovery**:
 - reread log file from beginning to end, building hash table indicies in memory (slow, but no additional storage)